CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 Has CO2 increased?
 The science and observations supporting this seem very sound.
 Measurements are reasonably consistent and close to homogeneous around the globe.
 Very few would argue with the fact of rising levels.

 So does increased CO2 lead to a warmer climate?
-Experiment has shown that CO2 absorbs radiation of certain infrared frequency bands.
-In fact this trait is taken advantage of to measure levels of CO2 in the atmosphere.
-From this it is assumed that the gas can retain heat in the atmosphere.
+Experiments have shown that CO2 absorbs radiation in certain infrared frequency bands.
+In fact, this trait is taken advantage of to measure levels of CO2 in the atmosphere.
+From this, it is assumed that the gas can retain heat in the atmosphere.
 There is little doubt that it could contribute to the ambient temperature.
 Because it could, however, does not mean that it actually does in any significant way.

 Correlation of carbon dioxide levels to past warming periods is often cited as evidence of CO2 causing warming.
 The problem here is that all the data I have seen indicates that CO2 levels rose following warming events rather than preceding them.
 In other words, warming may have caused the increases.
 The other possibility is mere coincidence, which doesn’t seem likely.
 Correlation does not even seem to hold for recent warming where we have seen a steady rise of CO2 but a spiked record of temperatures.

-necessarily so.
-The dangerous part is mostly sloppy prediction, with not much bona fide science behind it, but scientists can often be intuitively right, even if their science is sloppy or inconclusive.
+so.
+The dangerous part is sloppy- prediction, with not much bona fide science behind it, but scientists can often be intuitively right, even if their science is sloppy or inconclusive.
 We may be facing a warmer future.
-It may not result in
+It may not result in catastrophe, but